jdolny/Prime-Ball-Controller-Docs/docs/modify_mesh/custom-mesh.md

 ![Custom Mesh 3](../images/custommesh3.png)<br/><br/>
 3. Incorrect Way 2.
 In this example, the rotation is set to 0, but the sphere is not pointing in the Z axis.
 This will not work.<br/>
 ![Custom Mesh 4](../images/custommesh4.png)<br/><br/>
-4. Finally, when you have your mesh imported correctly, you need to add the Mesh Rotation Controller script to your mesh.